 Filters

-Apply one or multiple filters for list endpoints like All Documents and Document Collections.
+Apply one or multiple filters for list endpoints like and .
 Each filter parameter refers to one field.

 Filters can be submitted per URL with brackets or as URI Encoded JSON Object.
-Check out the examples page to see how it's done.
+Check out the to see how it's done.

 GET